-- 285 this purpose, we consider 30 years of historical runs and two future scenarios (SSP2-4.5 and SSP5-8.5) of nine CMIP6-GCMs.
-We show that the GCMs considered in this study capture well the spatio-temporal characteristics of atmospheric blocking in the recent-past climate, nevertheless, only those representing blocking patterns and variability closer to the reanalysis are used to investigate future blocking changes. - We find that the impact of climate change on blocking frequency and duration is not statistically significant.
-This is in line with the recent study of Huguenin et al. (2020), who found that changes of frequency and duration of weather types over central Europe in a warming climate are small and within the internal climate variability.
+in this study capture well the spatio-temporal characteristics of atmospheric blocking in the recent-past climate; nevertheless, only those representing blocking patterns and variability closer to the reanalysis are used to investigate future blocking changes.

+We find that the impact of climate change on blocking frequency and duration is not statistically significant.
+This is in line with the recent study of Huguenin et al. (2020), who found that changes in frequency and duration of weather types over central Europe in a warming climate are small and within the internal climate variability.
 By contrast, Fabiano et al. (2020), by applying the WTD as well, and Davini and D'Andrea (2020), by using blocking indexes, showed that frequency and duration of blocking events decrease significantly with climate change.
-It must be mentioned that the methodology in Fabiano et al. (2020) is a bit different in terms of, for example, the data to be processed (the geopotential height anomalies are detrended and - the seasonal cycle removal is different than here) and the number of retained eigenvectors (only four against twenty-four here).
-Overall, a clear long-term change in blocking frequency in the past has not emerged so far (Barnes et al., 2014; Woollings et al., 2018), and Woollings et al. (2018) highlighted the fact that there is no general consensus on the tendency of blocking frequency in future climate.
-In fact, Dunn-Sigouin and Son (2013) and Matsueda and Endo (2017) found a significant decrease in blocking frequency in the European-Atlantic sector involving all durations of blocking events simulated with a subset of CMIP5-GCMs, - 300 Mokhov et al. (2014) found a general increase in the blocking frequency with four CMIP5-GCMs, while Masato et al. (2014) found that European blocking frequency remains unchanged using four CMIP5-GCMs as well.
-Clearly, further investigations are needed, focusing on the latest generation of models (i.e. CMIP6).
+It must be mentioned that the methodology in Fabiano et al. (2020) is a bit different in terms of, for example, the data to be processed (the geopotential height anomalies are detrended, and the seasonal cycle removal is different than here) and the number of retained eigenvectors (only 4 against 24 here).
+Overall, a clear long-term change in blocking frequency in the past has not emerged so far (Barnes et al., 2014; Woollings et al., 2018),